chen2156/MSRWinterProject2021/README.md

 <h2>In-between directions</h2>

 Once you believe that the map is sufficently explored, you can call the map_server to save the map file.
-In this repo, the map for the turtlebot3 house is saved in the newturtlebot3 directpry.
+In this repo, the map for the turtlebot3 house is saved in the newturtlebot3 directory.
 You can save the map by running

 `rosrun map_server map_saver -f <name of map file> `